Elleined/junit-mockito-notes/README.md

 `assertNotNull(T object)`: Will pass if object is not null.

 `assertArrayEquals(T expected, U actual)`: Will pass if expected and actual are equals.

+`assertThrows(Class<T> expectedException, Executable executable, `: Will pass if supplied executable throws the expectedException.